blahcat/blahcat.github.io/_posts/2016-03-08-bkpctf-2016-complex-calc.md

 and how
 [heap](http://phrack.org/issues/57/9.html)
 [corruptions](http://winesap.logdown.com/posts/261369-plaid-ctf-2015-plaiddb-writeup)
 work.
-So
-I will assume you know as well.
+So I will assume you know as well.

-To stand on common ground, here is what a heap chunk looks like :
+To stand on common ground, here is what a heap chunk looks like:

 ![heap](https://i.imgur.com/EVnKlBg.png)

-So when `free()` is called, some checks are made to know how the chunk must be
+When `free()` is called, some checks are made to know how the chunk must be
 deallocated:

-   1. If it size is below `MMAP_THRESHOLD` (default 128KB), then the chunk is deallocated and inserted into the free chunk doubly linked list.
+   1. If its size is below `MMAP_THRESHOLD` (default 128KB), then the chunk is deallocated and inserted into the free chunk doubly linked list.
 The pointers of the list are updated using the `unlink` macro.
    1. If the size is higher than `MMAP_THRESHOLD`, then the chunk was not allocated via the `brk`/`sbrk` syscall, but mapped in memory via the syscall `mmap`.
-If this heap is mmaped, then it size will will be a multiple of 2 (i.e. size & 2 = 2).
+If this heap chunk is mmaped, then its size will be a multiple of 2 (i.e. size & 2 = 2).

 This actually shows quite well in the flow graph: